Classical Studies Major

-Our interactive courses deepen and challenge your perceptions of these ancient cultures.
-We encourage undergraduate research and learning through our study abroad opportunities (including archaeological digs).
+Our interactive courses deepen and challenge your perceptions of ancient cultures.
+We encourage undergraduate research and learning through study abroad opportunities, including archaeological digs.
+Students can complete undergraduate research that will allow them to further explore topics they are interested in.

 Beyond the Classroom